ibm-telemetry/telemetry-js-config-generator/README.md

 Options:
   --id <project-id>            Project Id, should be obtained from the IBM Telemetry team --endpoint <endpoint>        URL of an OpenTelemetry-compatible metrics collector API endpoint.
 Used to post collected telemetry data to.
-  -f, --files <files...>       List of files to scan for JSX Scope attributes, can be an array of path(s) or glob(s).
-Required to generate JSX scope options
+  -f, --files <files...>       Files to scan for component attributes.
+Can be an array of path(s) or glob(s).
+Required for JSX and Web Component scope options.
   -i, --ignore <files...>      Files to ignore when scanning for JSX Scope attributes, in glob(s) form.
-  -p, --file-path <file-path>  Path to create config file at, defaults to `telemetry.yml` (default: "telemetry.yml") --no-npm                     Disables config generation for npm scope --no-jsx                     Disables config generation for JSX scope --no-js                      Disables config generation for JS scope
+  -p, --file-path <file-path>  Path to create config file at, defaults to `telemetry.yml` (default: "telemetry.yml") --wc                         Includes Web Component scope in config generation.
+Disables config generation for JSX scope.
+  --no-npm                     Disables config generation for npm scope --no-jsx                     Disables config generation for JSX scope --no-js                      Disables config generation for JS scope